Mayurji/mayurji.github.io/_posts/2020-10-05-MixedPrecisionTraining.markdown

 With recent updates in deep learning frameworks, a technique called Automatic Mixed Precision has been introduced.
 It helps the developers in performing these casting and scaling operations automatically

-**Automatic loss scaling and master weights integrated into optimizer classes.**\
+**1. Automatic loss scaling and master weights integrated into optimizer classes.**\
-**Automatic casting between float16 and float32 to maximize speed while ensuring no loss in task-specific accuracy.**
+**2. Automatic casting between float16 and float32 to maximize speed while ensuring no loss in task-specific accuracy.**

 In those frameworks with automatic support, using mixed precision can be as simple as adding one line of code or enabling a single environment variable.
 Currently, the frameworks with support for automatic mixed precision are TensorFlow, PyTorch, and MXNet.